pydatalagos/project-ideas/README.md

 *Here's a [quick video intro](https://www.youtube.com/watch?v=KlrJVSJRUN4) on using Github Issues for discussion.*

 **What happens after i share an ideas?**
 Members of the community will comment and brain storm on it.
-And based on how popular and possible the ideas is we choose it as part of our top 3 project to work on, create a new repo for it assign a project co-coordinator among us and start working on it... ( you can be the co-coordinator if you choose to andHereIAmDeliberatelyAddingSomethingMeaninglessToSeeIfSomeoneWillMakeTheirFirstPRToCorrectIt... ;)
+And based on how popular and possible the ideas is we choose it as part of our top 3 project to work on, create a new repo for it assign a project co-coordinator among us and start working on it.

 **Looking to contribute to an exsting project?** [View Repositories for our Active Projects](https://github.com/pydatalagos)

+** Join us on [meetup.com](https://www.meetup.com/Pydata-Lagos) and find time to attend our meetups**